-Timmins Engineering is proud to have been chosen for the front cover of RIBDA’s Farm Buildings Handbook.
+Timmins Engineering is proud to have been chosen for the front cover of RIBDA’s Farm Buildings Handbook – a very exciting piece of work that is going to provide information for a wealth of industries.
 We are very proud of our farm buildings and are honoured that RIBDA picked out one of ours to display.

 The Farm Buildings Handbook is a valuable resource for farmers, land developers, and estate managers, giving helpful and vital information about the construction and maintenance of farm buildings and structures.

-This guide offers a wealth of references, including the requirements of certain agricultural constructions, with information on topics such as how much space to allow livestock and how much waste stock produces.
+This guide offers a fantastic wealth of references, including the requirements of certain agricultural constructions, with information on vital topics such as how much space to allow livestock and how much waste stock produces.

 The building in the photo is from Stancil Farm, requested by farm owner James to bulk store potatoes.